Updated: December 6, 2009

 - Parameter hinting for common functions like

-- Snippets of common page and plugin parts like widget blogs, admin menus, and loops.
+and query vars. - Snippets of common page and plugin parts like widget blogs, admin menus, and loops.

 - Templates for some WordPress components like plugins and page templates.